gvanem/Dump1090/README.md

 If you have an RTL-SDR device and you happen to be in an area where there are aircrafts flying over your head, just run the program and check for signals.

-If however you don't have an RTL-SDR device, or if in your area the presence of aircrafts is very limited, you may want to try it with the sample file under the **[testfiles](testfiles/)** directory.
+If however you don't have an RTL-SDR device, or if the presence of aircrafts is very limited in your area, you may want to try it with the sample file under the **[testfiles](testfiles/)** directory.
 Run it like this: <nl>
   ```
   c:\dev\Dump1090> dump1090 <other-options> --infile testfiles/modes1.bin
   ```